 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
+This separate financial statement element, deferred outflows of resources, represents consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
 The County reports deferred outflows of resources only under the full accrual basis of accounting associated with pension plans and other postemployment benefits (OPEB) and, accordingly, they are reported only in the statement of net position.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
-The County has two types of deferred inflows.
-The County reports unavailable revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
-Unavailable revenue arises only under a modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
+The County has three types of deferred inflows.
+The governmental funds report unavailable revenue from delinquent taxes and special assessments receivable, grant receivables, and other long-term receivables.
+Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
 The unavailable revenue amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
 The County also reports deferred inflows of resources associated with pension and OPEB benefits.
 These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.

-- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity - 7.
-Deferred Outflows/Inflows of Resources (Continued)
+D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity

+7. Deferred Outflows/Inflows of Resources (Continued)